robertefry/RockHopperStandards/README.md

 <details>
 <summary>GNU/Clang Warnigs</summary>

-- `-Werror` treats all warnings as errors, compelling the coder to address warnings during compilation, which promotes stricter code quality, consistency, early bug detection, and prevention of silent bugs.
+- `-Werror` treats all warnings as errors.

-- `-Wall` and `-Wextra` enable a wide range of warning messages, helping developers identify potential issues in their code early on.
+- `-Wall` and `-Wextra` enable a wide range of warning messages.

 - `-Wpedantic` enforces strict adherence to the language standard.